Vyral/base-template/_posts/2019-03-05-how-to-buy-property-through-a-partnership.md

 {% include youtube.html %}

-&nbsp;

 It’s always our goal to keep you educated about all things real estate so you can accomplish your buying, selling, and investment goals.
-Today we’ll be talking about how co-borrowing and co-borrowers work in real estate.
+Today we’ll be talking about how co-borrowers works in real estate.

 We’ve seen home values increase by over 30% in the last five years, and combined with recent interest rate hikes, **affordability has been affected—especially for first-time homebuyers.**

 As a result, we’re seeing more and more people purchase properties together.
 It makes sense: Rather than waiting to afford something on their own, they’re compounding their homeownership efforts.

-Co-borrowers are creating long-term partnerships of five to ten years, even creating LLCs to spell out the terms.
+Co-borrowers are creating long-term partnerships of five to 10 years, even creating LLCs to spell out the terms.
 Others have taken title as tenants in common instead of through common joint tenancy.

 {% include pullquote.html %}